-For millennia, humans and dogs live together – dogs are the oldest domesticated animal.
-In earlier times, dogs were needed to guard flocks and farms.
-Later, they were used as hunting dogs; whereas in the Victorian and Edwardian era, lap dogs became fashionable.
-There was always the consideration what best to feed the loved, and needed dog: So there’s a long history of dog food.
+Since millennia, humans and dogs lived together – dogs are the oldest domesticated animal.
+In ancient times, dogs guarded flocks and farms.
+Later they were used as hunting dogs.
+And especially since the 18th century and Victorian era, lap dogs became fashionable.
+So there’s a long history of dog food.
 For many centuries, dogs were just fed with barley flour soaked in milk or broth.
-Then in the 19th century, the first dog biscuits were produced.
-In the Edwardian era, meat mixed with flour or bread and vegetables was considered the best dog food.
+Then in the 19th century, the first dog biscuits factory opened.
+But the Edwardians thought dog biscuits weren’t an ideal food: meat mixed with flour or bread and vegetables was considered the best dog food.

 In the Roman era (ca. 50 AD) Columella wrote that dogs – there were mainly sheepdogs and guard dogs – can be fed with whey and barley flour, or emmer wheat bread soaked in the liquid of boiled beans (source) (De re rustica – Latin text).